coder/docs/guides/troubleshooting/activate-jetbrains-licensing.md

 ![Click the copy link](../../assets/workspaces/4-troubles-activate-jetbrains.png)

-## Login with your JetBrains account
+## Log in with your JetBrains account

-At the JetBrains website, login with your valid JetBrains account to get the IDE authentication token.
+At the JetBrains website, log in with your valid JetBrains account to get the IDE authentication token.

 ![Login with your NetBrains account](../../assets/workspaces/5-jetbrains-login.png)